Nikki Haley Says Confederate Flag ‘Never Should Have Been There In The First Place’

 — Firing Line with Margaret Hoover (@FiringLineShow) December 12, 2019

 According to Haley, her approach — acknowledging both sides of the issue — was the reason she was able to secure the two-thirds’ majority needed to remove the flag.
-She later spoke of her own struggles with inclusion growing up in an Indian American Sikh family and said she was tried to help South Carolina people understand that nobody should have to drive by the State House and “feel pain.”
+She later spoke of her own struggles with inclusion growing up in an Indian American Sikh family and said she has tried to help South Carolina people understand that nobody should have to drive by the State House and “feel pain.”

 The Anti-Defamation League (ADL) notes that the Confederate flag is seen both as a symbol of Southern pride or heritage and a reflection of white supremacy.
 The organization suggested that the symbol should only be judged in the context of the situation in which it appears.

 The various meanings of the flag have made it the center of controversy on many occasions.
-As The Inquisitr previously reported, Michigan police officer Charles Anderson was fired for keeping KK and Confederate memorabilia in his home.
+As The Inquisitr previously reported, Michigan police officer Charles Anderson was fired for keeping KKK and Confederate memorabilia in his home.
 According to Anderson, the Confederate flags were a reflection of his love for the 1970s sitcom The Dukes of Hazzard.
-As for the KKK application, Anderson said it was a historical artifact and identified as an amateur historian.
+As for the KKK application, Anderson said it was a historical artifact and identified himself as an amateur historian.